ttulka/as-big/README.md

 - `Big.PE`: the positive exponent at and above which `toString` returns exponential notation (default: `21`)
 - `Big.NE`: the negative exponent at and beneath which `toString` returns exponential notation (default: `-7`)

+## Examples

+There is a collection of examples in the [`examples`](https://github.com/ttulka/as-big/tree/main/examples/assembly) directory.

 ## Build

 The `assembly` directory contains AS source code.